Florida Mental Health Advocacy Coalition

 Adds for the Louis de la Parte Institute of Mental Health at the University of South Florida:

-1. The requirement is to submit a report analyzing substance abuse and mental health services provided in the state by publicly funded programs to the Governor, Senate president, and House Speaker by 06/30/26.
+• The state must submit a report analyzing substance abuse and mental health services provided by publicly funded programs to the Governor, Senate President, and House Speaker by 06/30/26.

 • Requires the Office of Program Policy Analysis and Government Accountability in consultation with the Department of Children and Families, the Department of Education, the Louis de la Parte Mental Health Institute, and other stakeholders to provide an initial evaluation (due 12/01/25) and additional report (due 12/01/26) on mental health services in the schools including treatment outcomes, system capacity, performance, and level of integration with coordinated systems of care to be submitted to the Governor, Senate President, and House Speaker.